ABELAAAZ/2022Spring_Finals/README.md

 # Short description of how to run the code
 **1**.Firstly, please clone this repository into your local machine
   **OR**
-You can download ’Datasources’ and the files under this directory &  IS597 Health and death.ipynb & IS597 Health and death.py.
+You can download ’Datasources’ and the files under this directory &  functions.py & analysis_visualization.ipynb.
 Make sure the path of each file is correct since we use the relative path.

 **2**.
 Run analysis_visualization.ipynb